bwareham/Chartbuilder2/README.md

 Chartbuilder2
 ==========================

 Chartbuilder2 is a customized version of a charting tool hosted at https://github.com/Quartz/Chartbuilder.
 Changes include color palettes and fonts consistent with Minnesota Public Radio online style conventions.
 It also incorporates a design built on Zurb's Foundation framework.
 The design changes are cosmetic, with an eye toward providing a better experience especially for the first-time user.
 Quartz developers still deserve all the credit for the inner workings of the tool.
+The working version of MPR News Chartbuilder is [here](http://tools.bilware.info/Chartbuilder/).

 What Chartbuilder is not
 -------------------------